Pakistani journalist Matiullah Jan abducted in Islamabad | DW | 21.07.2020

 Amnesty International South Asia said it was "extremely concerned" about Jan's well-being and called on the Pakistani authorities to "establish his whereabouts immediately," noting the journalist had suffered violence and harassment for his work in the past.

 Jan has previously been the target of attacks.
-In 2017, rocks were thrown at the car he was driving near Islamabad.
+In 2017, rocks were thrown at the car he was driving near the capital, Islamabad.

 He was fired from his position as an anchor at Waqt Television in 2018, reportedly under pressure from the military, which he had criticized.
 He has since maintained a presence on YouTube and other social media platforms.

-Pakistan's Supreme Court earlier this month issued a notice to Jan for tweeting about a recent ruling.
+Pakistan's Supreme Court earlier this month issued a contempt of court notice to Jan for a tweet critical of the judiciary.
+He was expected to appear in court within the next week.

 Read more: Pakistan's new internet laws tighten control over social media